Third All-Russian Congress of Workers', Soldiers' and Peasants Deputies' Soviets: Resolutions

 The Declaration of Rights of the Working and Exploited People, which was proposed before the opening of the Congress, was passed and this went on to become the basis of the Soviet Constitution.
-It was also agreed to establish the Russian Soviet Federative Socialist Republic on the basis of a free union of the peoples of Russia.
+It was also agreed to establish the Russian Soviet Republic on the basis of a free union of the peoples of Russia.

 The Congress also approved the Decree on Land which provided the basic provisions of the redistribution and nationalization of land.

 The Mensheviks, Right Socialist-Revolutionaries and the Menshevik-Internationalists used the Congress to indicate their opposition to the domestic and foreign policy which the Bolsheviks passed.